-Lower Division Environmental Design (Three Courses Required) \
+Lower Division Environmental Design (Three Courses Required)

-ENV DES 1 Introduction to Environmental Design 3 Choose 2 of the following, to be completed during the first two years: ENV DES 4A Design and Activism [3] ENV DES 4B Global Cities [3] ENV DES 4C Future Ecologies: Urban Design, Climate Adaptation, and Thermodynamics [3]
+ENV DES 1 Introduction to Environmental Design 3 Choose 2 of the f following, to be completed during the first two years: 6 ENV DES 4A Design and Activism [3] ENV DES 4B Global Cities [3] FNV DES 4C Future Ecologies: Urban Design, Climate

+Adaptation, and Thermodynamics [3]

-These requirements apply to all students admitted to Berkeley as a freshman in Fall 2013 and later, including students admitted to other colleges at UC Berkeley who enter CED through the Change of College process.
+These requirements apply to all students admitted to Berkeley as freshmen, including students admitted to other colleges at UC Berkeley who enter CED through the Change of College process.
+Transfer students are exempt from this requirement.